-During a shamanic journey, shamans must travel between these 3 worlds to access the wisdom and/or healing methods they need, whether for the individual or the community.
+During a shamanic journey, shamans must travel between these 3 worlds to access the wisdom and healing methods they need, whether for the individual or the community.
 Typically, a shaman must travel to the lower and upper worlds through a type of non-physical portal, creating a sense of “popping out” or, “popping through” to these other realms.

 Contrary to popular assumptions, the Lower World is not one of shadows and evil goblins — it is in no way the same as the idea of “hell” or “the Underworld.”

-One may experience the lower world, for example, by transporting to an African-like safari scene, where they may commune with spirit animals of recognisable form, such as lions and zebras, or mythological — and even legendary — creatures.
+One may experience the lower world, for example, by transporting to an African-like safari scene, where they may commune with spirit animals of recognizable form, such as lions and zebras, or mythological — and even legendary — creatures.

 Albeit an Earthly scene, the normal rules of Earthly physics don’t necessarily apply.
-For that, it is possible to breathe underwater while dancing with whales, fly in the sky with eagles, and even ride river rapids on a giant leaf.
+For that, it’s possible to breathe underwater while dancing with whales, fly in the sky with eagles, and even ride river rapids on a giant leaf.
 Being in this world feels much like a terrestrial lucid dream.

 The Lower World is said to be a place of creativity and healing, and, much like a dream, represents the subconscious mind.

-The Middle World is the spiritual dimension of our physical world — it is where our ordinary conscious/waking reality resides.
+The Middle World is the spiritual dimension of our physical world.
+It’s where our ordinary conscious and waking reality resides.